 - Other causes of failure of the hypothalamic-pituitary axis.
 These include:

-It is useful to subdivide according to whether or not there is evidence of androgen excess.
+It may be useful to subdivide amenorrhoea according to whether or not there is evidence of androgen excess.

 No signs of androgen excess